bds-ailab/shaman/docs/user-guide/install.md

 docker-compose -f demo-docker-compose.yml up
 ```

-This command deploys every services according to the architecture described in the [architecture](../technical-guide/architecture.md) section.
+This command deploys every service according to the architecture described in the [architecture](../technical-guide/architecture.md) section.
+It deploys three Slurm nodes, one controller and two compute nodes.

 !!! tip
     To enable data persistence, a volume must be declared in the docker-compose file for the mongo database entry.